-- Heat butter in a medium-sized saucepan over medium-high heat.
-Cook until JUST brown and nutty smelling, then add flour and cook, whisking constantly, until smooth; about 30 seconds.
-Whisk in milk, bring to a boil, then reduce heat to medium-low and simmer until slightly thickened; about 5-6 minutes.
+- In a medium saucepan over medium heat, melt the butter until it's lightly brown and nutty smelling.
+Add flour and cook, whisking constantly, until smooth, about 30 seconds.
+Whisk in the milk and bring the mixture to a boil, then reduce the heat to medium-low and simmer until slightly thickened, about 5 to 6 minutes.
 Add 1/4 cup of the grated Gruyère and all of the Parmesan, and whisk until smooth.
 Season with salt, pepper, and nutmeg.

 - Preheat oven to broil setting.
-Place english muffins - cut side up - on a parchment paper-lined baking sheet, and spread 1/2 tbsp. mustard over each piece.
-Top 4 of the halves with 2 slices ham and remaining Gruyère.
-Place under the broiler until the cheese begins to melt; about 1–2 minutes.
+Place English muffins - cut side up - on a large baking sheet.
+Spread 1/2 a tablespoon of mustard onto each piece.
+Top 4 of the halves with 2 slices ham and the sprinkle with the remaining Gruyère, aiming to pile the cheese in the center of the muffin so it doesn't fall onto the baking sheet.
+Place the baking sheet under the broiler until the cheese begins to melt, about 1–2 minutes.

-- Top with remaining muffin slices, then pour a generous amount of béchamel on top of each mcmuffin.
-Broil until cheese sauce is bubbling and evenly browned; about 4 minutes.
+- Top with remaining muffin slices, then pour a generous amount of béchamel on top of each muffin and broil until the cheese sauce is bubbling and evenly browned, about 4 minutes.

-- Meanwhile, cook your eggs!
+- In the meantime, cook your eggs!
 Heat olive oil in a large nonstick skillet over medium heat.
 Add eggs, season with salt and pepper, and cook until whites are firm but yolks are still runny; about 3 minutes.
-Place an egg on top of each sandwich, and serve right away!!!
+Place an egg on top of each sandwich, and serve right away!